 Background: Client information is private and confidential.
-Independent Review Inc. (“IRI” or the “Company”) recognizes that clients have a right to have their information protected.
-IRI’s Privacy Protection Policy governs the collection, use and disclosure of personal client information.
-Specifically, this policy outlines how IRI complies with provincial and federal regulations governing client information including the Privacy Act and the Personal Information Protection and Electronics Document Act (PIPEDA).
-PIPEDA is the privacy legislation of the Canadian federal government as of January 2004.
-Under PIPEDA no business may collect, use or disclose personal client information without clearly defining the purpose of such collection, use or disclosure and obtaining informed consent.
+Independent Review Inc. (“IR” or the “Company”) recognizes that clients have a right to have their information protected.
+IR’s Privacy Protection Policy governs the collection, use and disclosure of personal client information.
+Specifically, this policy outlines how IR complies with provincial and federal regulations governing client information including the Privacy Act and the Personal Information Protection and Electronics Document Act (PIPEDA).
+PIPEDA is the privacy legislation of the Canadian federal government in force from January 2004 as amended by the Digital Privacy Act in June 2015.
+Under PIPEDA, no business may collect, use or disclose personal client information without clearly defining the purpose of such collection, use or disclosure and obtaining informed consent.
 The collection, use or disclosure is limited to purposes that a reasonable person would consider appropriate in the circumstances.
 The legislation further regulates the protection, retention and destruction of client information.
 PIPEDA offers clients the right to access their information upon request and challenge the information that is being retained.
-The key privacy principles of PIPEDA form the basis of IRI’s comprehensive Privacy Protection Policy.
+The key privacy principles of PIPEDA form the basis of IR’s comprehensive Privacy Protection Policy.

 Intended Purpose: Client information is any information that identifies an individual including such items as: an individual’s name, address, age, financial information, social insurance number, personal email address and telephone numbers.
 Client information may be in paper or electronic form.

-IRI will use client information only for the purposes identified at or before the time of collection.
-IRI does not sell or rent client information, under any circumstances.
+IR will use client information only for the purposes identified at or before the time of collection.
+IR does not sell or rent client information, under any circumstances.

-Consent: All information concerning clients and their accounts are confidential and will not be disclosed to unless the intended purpose is disclosed.
-Should client information be required for a new purpose, IRI will take the necessary steps in order to seek additional consent.
+Consent: All information concerning clients and their accounts are confidential and will not be disclosed to a third party unless the intended purpose is disclosed.
+Should client information be required for a new purpose, IR will take the necessary steps in order to seek additional consent.

-Consent may be expressed in writing, orally or implied directly by the client.
-In most cases consent is obtained via a services agreement or retainers between the client and IRI.
-All client information collected by IRI will be kept confidential and shall not be disclosed to any third party, except for the specific reasons expressly identified or if the client has provided express consent.
+Consent may be expressed in writing, orally or implied directly by the client’s actions.
+In most cases, consent is obtained via a services agreement or retainers between the client and IR.
+All client information collected by IR will be kept confidential and shall not be disclosed to any third party, except for the specific reasons expressly identified or if the client has provided express consent.

 Consent to use personal information may be withdrawn by a client at any time.

 Collection: Client information will only be collected as needed for intended purposes.
-During the course of providing products or services to client, IRI may collect personal information in several different ways: the website, by telephone, by written correspondence, or by e-mail.
+During the course of providing products or services to a client, IR may collect personal information in several different ways: the website, by telephone, by written correspondence, or by email.
 The purpose of collection of personal information is for the sole purpose of providing products/services and in order to adequately communicate information.

 Website information may be collected in many forms including by obtaining the domain name of visitors, the email addresses and personal information that is volunteered, dealer information and geographic location.
 The site may employ a standard technology to collect information about how the site is used for the purposes of improving website design.